What to do on your property in August

 It’s the peak of the summer heat and most of our annual veggie gardens are still “asleep” for the summer (with the exception of a few beans, okra, and summer pumpkins).
 Most of us have legumes (like Sunn Hemp) planted as cover crops, and they will be ready to chop and turn into the soil in the middle of the month.

 Right now, our food forests are in full swing and popping with abundance!
 Mango season is wrapping up soon (for many), but Avocado season is just getting started.
-With the rain this year, the avocados are really pushing a lot of fruit, so get ready.
-Not to mention, many other fruit trees and berry bushes are in peak season this month (tropical cherries, pitangatuba, acerola, peanut butter fruit, carambola, pineapples, bananas, etc).
+Not to mention, many other fruit trees and berry bushes are in peak season this month (tropical cherries, Pitangatuba, Acerola, Peanut butter fruit, Carambola, Pineapples, Bananas, etc).

-The main thing to keep in mind this month is to keep an eye out for fungal issues, which can happen overnight in subtropical climates.
-And remember, in warmer zones… July and August are (and should be) a bit slower, so be sure to take it easy and stay hydrated!
+The main thing to keep in mind this month is to keep an eye out for fungal issues, which can happen overnight in warmer climates.
+And remember, July and August are (and should be) a bit slower, so be sure to take it easy and stay hydrated!
 This is like “winter” for those in the North. haha!

 Before you continue, remember, this list is tailored for warm temperate and subtropical climate growing zones, but if you are looking for cold temperate lists… Click here for USDA Zones 3-8.